 Has your MedStar surgeon offered you a choice between robotic surgery and laparoscopic surgery?
 If so, you may wonder what the difference is between the two.
 No matter what type of surgery you choose, you can rest assured that you are in the hands of the most experienced and skilled doctors at MedStar Franklin Square.

 Most patients and physicians would agree that minimally invasive surgery is preferred over traditional open surgery techniques.
 However, sometimes patients at MedStar Franklin Square have the choice between two minimally invasive surgery techniques: robotic surgery and laparoscopic surgery.
 Only you and your MedStar doctor can decide which surgery is right for you.
+Learn more about the difference between robotic surgery and laparoscopic surgery in Baltimore below.

 In a traditional open surgery approach, your MedStar surgeon uses a large incision to perform the surgery.
 In laparoscopic surgery, your surgeon makes several small incisions into which he or she inserts small surgical tools and a camera.
 The camera allows your surgeon to see inside your body to perform the surgery.